 Additional background formation includes studies in the areas of cultural and media studies, music performance, ethnomusicology, anthropology and computer science.

-When not involved in academics, Paulo is an active classical musician in the Tucson area.
+When not involved in academics, Sudhaus is an active classical musician in the Tucson area.

 - MIS 111 Computers and Internetworked Society